Euclidean matchings and minimality of hyperplane arrangements: Brieskorn's Lemma and naturality

 In other words, the inclusion $j$ maps fibers of $\eta'$ to fibers of $\eta$.
 Notice that, by Remark \ref{rmk:matching-independent}, these fibers only depend on $x_0$ and not on the particular choices of the Euclidean orders $\eu$ and $\euprime$.

 Let $\M_X$ be a Euclidean matching on $\sal(\A_X)$ with base point $x_0$.
-Recall that a Euclidean matching on $\sal(\A)$ with base point $x_0$ is constructed on the fibers of $\eta$ (see Definition \ref{def:euclidean-matching}).
-Then there exists a Euclidean matching $\M$ on $\sal(\A)$ with base point $x_0$ that contains $j(\M_X)$.
+Recall that such a matching is constructed on the fibers of $\eta$ (see Definition \ref{def:euclidean-matching}).
+Then there exists a Euclidean matching $\M$ on $\sal(\A)$ with base point $x_0$ that contains $(j \times j)(\M_X)$.

 The alternating paths in $\sal(\A)$ starting from cells in the subcomplex $j(\sal(\A_X))$ remain in this subcomplex.
 Therefore $j$ induces an inclusion of the Morse complex of $\sal(\A_X)$ (with respect to the matching $\M_X$) into the Morse complex of $\sal(\A)$ (with respect to the matching $\M$). \end{proof}